MichaelJMarsh/simply-news/README.md

 1. Launch the app to view the latest articles.
 2. Tap an article to read a text-focused view.
-3. Save (favorite) the article locally by tapping the Save floating action button or favorite icon button.
+3. Save (favorite) the article locally by tapping the "ADD TO FAVORITES" floating action button or favorite icon button.
-4. Enjoy automatic refresh via the background service, or manually trigger a refresh (if pull-to-refresh is implemented).
+4. Enjoy automatic refresh via the background service, or manually trigger a refresh on pulldown from the top of the dashboard.

 ---